MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/evaluate.md

 This article focuses on how to evaluate the readiness of a workload to migrate to the cloud.

 When you want to migrate a workload, the cloud adoption team ensures that all assets and associated dependencies are compatible with your deployment model and cloud provider.
-The team documents any required efforts to [remediate](../deploy/remediate.md) compatibility issues.
+The team documents any required efforts to [remediate](../deploy/remediate.md) compatibility problems.

 ## Evaluation assumptions